-Low StockA 28-amino-acid thymic peptide that rebalances immune signaling toward regulation rather than suppression — expanding regulatory T-cells while preserving antiviral and antitumor defense.
+Low StockA 28-amino-acid thymic peptide studied for immune modulation toward regulation rather than suppression — associated with regulatory T-cell expansion while preserving antiviral and antitumor defense.

 Made in USA•Purity: 99% HPLC